asimons04/tesseract/README.md

 ## 0.19.x Support
 Tesseract supports 0.19.x and has since version 1.2.something.

-**Note**:  Tesseract is not compatible with 0.19.2 beacuse of a stupid thing the Lemmy devs did (I'm sure you're just as not shocked as I'm not).
-That was fixed in 0.19.3.
-AFAIK, that only affects remote community browsing, so if you're running 0.19.2, Tesseract _should_ work for your local users.

 None of the 0.19 features (such as instance block) are plumbed in yet.
 As of the latest release, 1.2.9.31, the only 0.19 support is with the auth module.
 There are things I'd like to do with those features, but of freaking course, the Lemmy API leaves me hanging by not providing the needed data.
 That's all to say those features are in the works, but I'm not going to release anything until I can make them behave like I want them.

 Version 1.3.0, currently in development, is adding support for cursor-based pagination since the old offset-based method is deprecated.
 As a side-effect, I've switched to infinite scroll (ugh) as the pagination method.